moyano83/functional-programming-in-scala/README.md

 typically use ADTs for situations where the set of cases is closed or known to be fixed (For example a Tree structure has either a Leaf or a Branch).

 ## Chapter 4: Handling Errors without exceptions<a name="Chapter4"></a>

+We can represent failures and exceptions with ordinary values, and we can write higher-order functions that abstract out common patterns of error handling and recovery.

+### The good and bad aspects of exceptions

+RT expression may be substituted with the value it refers to, and this substitution should preserve program meaning.
+RT expressions does not depend on context and may be reasoned about locally, whereas the meaning of non-RT expressions is context-dependent and requires more global reasoning.
+If an exception is thrown, then execution of the program depends on where this exception is thrown.

+    * Exceptions break RT and introduce context dependence, moving us away from the simple reasoning of the substitution model.
+Exceptions should be used only for error handling, not for control flow.
+    * Exceptions are not type-safe

+Exceptions allow us to consolidate and centralize error-handling logic, but instead of throwing an exception, we return a value indicating that an exceptional condition has occurred.

+### Possible alternatives to exceptions

+Returning an error code or something such as `Double.NaN` if an arithmetic operation is not defined is not recommended due to:

+    * It allows errors to silently propagate.
+The caller can forget to check this condition and won't be alerted by the compiler
+    * Results in a fair amount of boilerplate code at call sites, with explicit if statements to check whether the caller has received a valid result
+    * It's not applicable to polymorphic code.
+For some output types, we might not have a sentinel value of that type even if we wanted to.
+    * It demands a special policy or calling convention of callers

+We need a way to defer the decision of how to handle undefined cases so that they can be dealt with at the most appropriate level.

+### The Option data type

+The solution is to represent explicitly in the return type that a function may not always have an answer. `Option` deals with this, it takes each value of the input type to exactly one value of the output type.
+Option is convenient as we can factor out common patterns of error handling via higher-order functions, freeing us from writing the usual boilerplate that comes with exception-handling code.

+A common pattern is to transform an Option via calls to `map`, `flatMap`, and/or `filter`, and then use `getOrElse` to do error handling at the end.
+`orElse` is similar to `getOrElse`, except that we return another Option if the first is undefined.

+We can `lift` ordinary functions to become functions that operate on Option.
+Any function that we already have lying around can be transformed
+(via `lift`) to operate within the context of a single Option value.
+Since lifting functions is so common in Scala, Scala provides a syntactic construct called the _for-comprehension_ that it expands automatically to a series of `flatMap` and `map` calls.

+### The Either data type

+One thing you may have noticed with Option is that it doesn't tell us anything about what went wrong in the case of an exceptional condition.
+The
+Either data type represents, in a very general way, values that can be one of two things, it's a disjoint union of two types.
+When we use it to indicate success or failure, by convention the Right constructor is reserved for the success case.

+## Chapter 5: Strictness and laziness<a name="Chapter5"></a>